Programs

 We encourage all FAAS dog adopters to take advantage of the Sasha Training Fund because it teaches the latest training techniques and helps build strong pet-human bonds.
 Training is a proven way to help adopted dogs successfully adjust to new homes.

 The Sasha Training Fund continues to be funded by the Gable family and by other FAAS supporters.
-If you would like to make a donation to the Sasha Training Fund, please call 510-337-8565, visit the shelter in person, or mail a check to FAAS, 1590 Fortmann Way, Alameda, CA 94501.
+Make a Sasha Training Fund donation here, or by calling 510-337-8565, visiting the shelter in person, or mailing a check to FAAS, 1590 Fortmann Way, Alameda, CA 94501.

 Shelly Gable with daughter Samantha and their German shepherd Sasha